-FOR THE PERIOD ENDED 31 MARCH 2022
+FOR THE YEAR ENDED 31 MARCH 2023

-The directors present their annual report and financial statements for the period ended 31 March 2022.
+The directors present their annual report and financial statements for the year ended 31 March 2023.

 Principal activities

 The principal activity of the company were the renewable energy projects and the provision of free energy advice to the vulnerable and energy poor in the community.